RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 * **release:** used to regression test new releases prior to being deployed to downstream environments, or prior to being merged into release branches such as **master** or **release.x.x.x**.
 * **promote:** used for promoting content to downstream environments.

 Because these build groups are already built-in, we don't have to do much to enable them; all we have to do is declare a dependency on a prior distribution version, and the tasks in this build group will magically appear.
 Since we now have the 0.0.9 distribution published to our Maven Local repository, we can use that distribution as our dependency for these build groups.
+We can also define custom build groups using the `obi.buildGroups {}` DSL structure.

 The first thing we have to tell Checkmate for OBI is where to go looking for our prior distribution files.
 We're still using Maven Local for this: